FREE CONSULTATIONS

-Custodial Interrogation – The Right to Counsel in Philadelphia Criminal Cases (May 2015 Law Update)
+Custodial Interrogation – The Right to Counsel in Philadelphia Criminal Cases

 In a recent Pennsylvania Supreme Court opinion, our state’s highest court ruled that a 17 year old defendant charged as an adult in a Philadelphia murder case could not make a preemptive invocation of the constitutional right to counsel during interrogation or questioning by law enforcement.
 The court was hung up on the fact that the invocation occurred 6 days before the actual interrogation occurred.
 Here’s a discussion of the case, Commonwealth v.
 Bland (May 2015).